vincentscotto/doc2csv2ae/README.md

 following the directions on the page and the csv that is output should look like so:

 ```
-ID,Eyebrow copy,Body copy 1,Body copy 2,Footnote copy
+ID;Eyebrow copy;Body copy 1;Body copy 2;Footnote copy
-Frame 1,This is the eyebrow copy content for Frame 1.
-This is the eyebrow copy content for Frame 1.This is the eyebrow copy content for Frame 1.This is the eyebrow copy content for Frame 1.
-This is the eyebrow copy content for Frame 1.,This is the body copy 1 content for Frame 1.,This is the body copy 2 content for Frame 1.,This is the footnote copy content for Frame 1.
+Frame 1;This is the eyebrow copy content for Frame 1.;This is the body copy 1 content for Frame 1.;This is the body copy 2 content for Frame 1.;This is the footnote copy content for Frame 1.
-Frame 2,This is the eyebrow copy content for Frame 2.,This is the body copy 1 content for Frame 2.,This is the body copy 2 content for Frame 2.,This is the footnote copy content for Frame 2.
+Frame 2;This is the eyebrow copy content for Frame 2.;This is the body copy 1 content for Frame 2.;This is the body copy 2 content for Frame 2.;This is the footnote copy content for Frame 2.
-Frame 3,This is the eyebrow copy content for Frame 3.,This is the body copy 1 content for Frame 3.,This is the body copy 2 content for Frame 3.,This is the footnote copy content for Frame 3.
+Frame 3;This is the eyebrow copy content for Frame 3.;This is the body copy 1 content for Frame 3.;This is the body copy 2 content for Frame 3.;This is the footnote copy content for Frame 3.
 ```